csquare-d/k8s-training/README.md

 # Kubernetes Security Lab

 A hands-on lab environment for learning Kubernetes fundamentals and security.
-This repo provides a setup script for a k3s cluster with full network policy support, kubectl exercises for beginners, and security-focused labs covering RBAC, pod security, network policies, secrets management, and cluster auditing.
+This repo provides a setup script for a k3s cluster with full network policy support, kubectl exercises for beginners, security-focused labs, and an attack simulation to tie it all together.

 ## Overview

-This lab is designed to take you from kubectl basics to Kubernetes security fundamentals.
-Whether you're new to Kubernetes or looking to strengthen your security knowledge, these exercises provide practical, hands-on experience.
+This lab is designed to take you from kubectl basics to Kubernetes security fundamentals, culminating in a hands-on attack scenario where you exploit real misconfigurations.
+Whether you're new to Kubernetes or looking to strengthen your security knowledge, these exercises provide practical experience.

 **What you'll learn:**